 In the continuous strive for higher data throughput and better network efficiency, LTE-Advanced introduced the possibility to use multiple LTE carriers simultaneously in one device – carrier aggregation (CA).
 A primary component carrier (PCC) is complemented with one or several secondary component carriers (SCC).
 The PCC handles all the control signaling while the SCC is used to increase the data throughput.
 The carriers can be FDD, TDD or a mix of FDD and TDD with location in one or multiple frequency bands.

-Today we see configurations with up to four downlink 2x2 MIMO carriers and up to 2 uplink carriers being implemented.
+Today we see configurations with up to six downlink or four 4x4 MIMO carriers and up to 2 uplink carriers being implemented.

 Improved network efficiency

 LTE CA allows for an aggregation of up to 5 carriers.
 Each carrier can have a bandwidth of 1.4, 3, 5, 10, 15 or 20 MHz, so it is possible to reach a 100 MHz bandwidth with carrier aggregation.
 One way to arrange aggregation is to use the adjacent component carriers within the same frequency band.
 This is called intra-band contiguous carrier aggregation.
 Some network operators might have limitations in frequency allocation, then non-contiguous aggregation is suitable to use.
 For intra-band non-contiguous aggregation the component carriers belongs to the same frequency band but are separated by a frequency gap.
 For inter-band aggregation, the component carriers are allocated to different frequency bands.